dannitheo/resume/README.md

 ## resume
-Olá eu sou Danielle, mas pode me chamar de Dani ^^
+I'm Danielle, but you can call me Dani, welcome to my profile. ^^
 ## about me
 Prononous (Ela/Ella/She)